 - Provide evidence of sales, revenue and operational investments that support market objectives — this research focuses on the large and very large enterprise market (vendors focused primarily on SMBs are not included).

-- Provide five references (three end users, two distribution partners) for enterprise on-premises UC portfolio/products.
+- Provide five references (three end users and two distribution partners) for enterprise on-premises UC portfolio/products.
 These references should involve the complete portfolio; references for portions of the UC portfolio are considered, but do not carry as much weight as references with complete solutions.

 Gartner analysts evaluate UC product providers based on the quality, efficacy and overall maturity of the products, systems, tools and procedures that enhance individual, group and enterprise communications.
-Ultimately, UC providers are judged on their ability and success in capitalizing on their vision (see Table 1).
+Ultimately, UC providers are judged on their ability and success in capitalizing on their vision.

-Gartner analysts evaluate UC product providers on their ability to convincingly articulate logical statements about current and future market directions, innovations, customer needs and competitive forces, and how well these map to Gartner's overall evaluation of the market.
-Ultimately, UC product providers are rated on their understanding over a multiyear time frame of how market forces can be exploited to create opportunities for providers and their clients (see Table 2).
+Gartner analysts evaluate UC product providers on their ability to convincingly articulate logical statements about current and future market directions, innovations, customer needs, and competitive forces, and how well these map to Gartner's overall evaluation of the market.
+Ultimately, UC product providers are rated on their understanding over a multiyear time frame of how market forces can be exploited to create opportunities for themselves and their clients.

-Leaders have a full UC offering, strong market presence and demonstrate success in the field.
+Leaders have a full UC offering and a strong market presence, and demonstrate success in the field.
 They have a strong presence in related markets to expand their footprint in UC.
 These vendors and their channel partners have experience delivering UC to a broad range of enterprise types and into most geographic regions.

 Vendors in the Niche Players quadrant offer solutions that are particularly strong in some, but not all, UC areas, or they have a solution that has limited market reach or appeal.

-The enterprise UC market continued to mature during the past 12 months and is now considered by Gartner to be entering the early mainstream adoption phase.
-This means that products are available, but may lack features or capabilities.
-This also means that the best practices for users, administrators and system integrators have not yet matured.
-Key product deficiencies include lack of important features, lack integration options or lack of scaling for more demanding environments.
-Key best practices that are still maturing include those for selecting, pricing and deploying solutions, and those practices needed for increasing end-user adoption.
+As an early mainstream solution, the best practices for UC users, administrators and system integrators have not yet matured.
+Key solution deficiencies include lack of important features, lack of integration options, lack of client functionality or missing functions on mobile devices, or lack of scaling for more-demanding environments.
+Key best practices that are still maturing include those for selecting, pricing and deploying solutions, and those needed for increasing end-user adoption.
 Gartner believes it will take several years of incremental improvements to address these early mainstream issues.

 Ability to Execute